AliZaki4942/AliZaki4942/README.md

 - 🏢 I'm a Software Engineer.
 - 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with JavaScript, NodeJS, Express and MongoDB, or anything related to backend development.
+- 💬 Ask me about my experience with TypeScript, NodeJS, Express and MongoDB, or anything related to backend development.

 <a href="https://roadmap.sh"><img src="https://api.roadmap.sh/v1-badge/tall/64419c14e272577374936be2?variant=dark" alt="roadmap.sh"/></a>